noevazz/CCNA_200_301/sections/vlans.md

 ## Network with VLANs

+We already know how ARP works.

-In this lab we are going to create VLAN 10 (For PC1 and PC2) and VLAN 20 for (PC3 and PC4).
+In this lab we are going to create VLAN 10 (For PC1 and PC2) and VLAN 20 for (PC3 and PC4) in Switch0:

-Configure VLAN 10:
+- Create VLAN 10:

 ```
 Switch>en